taidevops/fluentui/packages/react-utilities/etc/react-utilities.api.md

 export type DefaultObjectShorthandProps = ObjectShorthandProps<Pick<React_2.HTMLAttributes<HTMLElement>, 'children' | 'className' | 'style'> & {
     as?: keyof JSX.IntrinsicElements;
 }>;

+// Warning: (ae-internal-missing-underscore) The name "defaultSSRContextValue" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export const defaultSSRContextValue: SSRContextValue;

 // Warning: (ae-forgotten-export) The symbol "ObscureEventName" needs to be exported by the entry point index.d.ts
 //